fderuiter/face_stretcher/README.md

 # Face Stretcher POC

 A lightweight proof of concept for a browser‑based face stretching tool using HTML5 Canvas and Vite.
+It lets you upload a photo and drag parts of the face just like the Mario 64 start screen.

 ## Features